 Use of Pupil Premium

-Our Strategy Statement for the use of Pupil Premium in 2019-21 may be read here.
+Our Strategy Statement for the use of Pupil Premium in 2021-22, which incorporates a review of outcomes in 2020-21, may be read here.